RoyLJH/MCM-ICM-2018-E/README.md

 # MCM-ICM-2018-E

-We got a meritorious prize in problem E ( 9% )
+We got a meritorious winner in problem E ( 9% )